Wheest/wheest.github.io/_posts/2019-08-08-gcc_building.md

 `apt-get install g++-multilib`

-Packaged with it is some tool which is includes `sys/cdefs.h`.
+Packaged with it is some tool which includes `sys/cdefs.h`.

 ### Error: